gabrielariasch/HigherLowerGame/README.md

 # HigherLowerGame

-The code begins by importing the necessary modules: game_data (a module containing data about the items to be compared), random (for generating random choices), and art (a module containing ASCII art for visual elements).
+This code is a game that compares the follower counts of two social media accounts.
+Here's a breakdown of how the code works:

+The code imports three modules: game_data, random, and art.
+These modules provide functionality for accessing game data, generating random values, and displaying ASCII art, respectively.

-The variables game_on, score, and dir are initialized. game_on is a boolean variable that controls the game loop, score keeps track of the player's score, and dir is assigned the value of game_data.data (presumably a list or dictionary containing the data for the items to be compared).
+The variables score and game_on are initialized. score keeps track of the player's score, and game_on determines whether the game should continue or end.

+The variable dir is assigned the value of game_data.data.
+It suggests that the game_data module contains a data object or dictionary that holds information about social media accounts.

+The function format_data(account) takes an account as input, extracts specific details (name, description, and country) from it, and returns a formatted string.

+The function check_guess(guess, a_followers, b_followers) compares the number of followers of two accounts (A and B) and checks if the player's guess is correct.
+It returns True if the guess is correct and False otherwise.

-The main game loop starts with the while statement and continues as long as game_on is True.
+The main game loop (while game_on) runs as long as game_on is True.

-Inside the loop, two random items are chosen from the dir using the random.choice() function and assigned to random1 and random2 variables.
+Inside the loop, two random social media accounts are chosen from dir using the random.choice() function.
+These accounts are assigned to the variables random1 and random2.

-The current score, game logo, and details of the two items are printed using print() statements and formatted strings.
+The game's ASCII art logo and the details of the two accounts are printed using the print() function and the art module.

-The player is prompted to input their guess by entering 'A' or 'B', representing their choice of which item has more followers.
+The player is prompted to guess which account has more followers by inputting 'A' or 'B'.
+The input is converted to lowercase using the lower() method and assigned to the variable guess.

-The player's guess is then checked using if and elif statements.
-If the guess is 'A', it compares the follower counts of the two items.
-If random1 has more followers, the player's score is increased by 1.
-If the follower counts are equal, the score is still increased by 1.
-If random2 has more followers, the game ends, and the player's final score is displayed.

-If the player's guess is 'B', the same comparison is made, but the consequences differ.
-If random1 has more followers, the game ends, and the player's final score is displayed.
-If random2 has more followers, the player's score is increased by 1.

-The loop continues to the next iteration, and the game repeats until the player's guess is incorrect or they choose to exit the game.
+The follower counts of the two random accounts are extracted from the random1 and random2 dictionaries and assigned to the variables random1_follower_count and random2_follower_count, respectively.

+The function check_guess() is called with the guess and follower count variables as arguments.
+The result is stored in the variable is_correct.

+If the guess is correct (is_correct is True), the player's score is incremented by 1, and a message is printed to indicate a correct answer along with the current score.

+If the guess is incorrect (is_correct is False), a message is printed indicating an incorrect answer along with the final score.

+The game_on variable is set to False to end the game, and the break statement exits the loop.